 Imagine you’re walking down the street.
 Suddenly, a car pulls up next to you.
 The driver opens the window and asks, “Excuse me, but how do I get there?”

 I’m convinced that your first question will be, “Where do you want to go?”

 Sounds funny, right?
-Yet so many people are drifting aimlessly through life without a clue about where they want to go.
+Yet so many people are drifting aimlessly through life without defining any personal goal or having a clue about where they want to go.
 Then they wonder why they never made it anywhere.

-The remedy is very simple: Set goals.
+The answer is very simple: Set clear and specific goals.
+But not too specific.
 Otherwise, it doesn’t matter which direction you choose, because you’ll never get where you want to be.

 The way I see it, when I write my goals, I’m making a commitment to myself.
-If I can’t dedicate one or two hours to writing them, then I probably won’t find the necessary time and energy to actually work on achieving goals.
+If I can’t dedicate one or two hours to writing them, then I probably won’t find the necessary time and energy to actually work on getting them.

-The strategy is the general form of the action, and the tactics are the actual steps you’re going to take.
+The strategy to attain the goal is a general form of action, and the tactics are the actual steps you’re going to take to meet these goals.

-The tactics are the actual steps to achieve this strategy:
+The tactics are the actual things you need to do to achieve this strategy.
+For example:

 • Participate in community events.